People's Alliance (Maldives)

 The People's Alliance was a political party in the Maldives.
 The party was registered by the Election Commission on 4 August 2008 and was dissolved in 2013.

 The party's former leader was former trade minister and former president of Maldives Abdulla Yameen, a half brother of former President Maumoon Abdul Gayoom.
 He resigned in 2010, to join the Progressive Party of Maldives.

+The vice-president of the party was Hon.
+Moosa Zameer, who was an MP of Kinbidhoo Constituency.

+The party treasurer was Hon.
+Ahmed Musthafa.